-Since 1981, Bridgton Academy has enjoyed partnerships with the University of Southern Maine, St. Joseph's College of Maine, and Plymouth State University, which allow various college courses to be offered to qualified students on the Bridgton Academy campus.
+Since 1981, Bridgton Academy has established partnerships with area colleges and universities in order to provide CAP courses to our students.
+Currently, the Academy partners with the University of Southern Maine, Saint Joseph's College of Maine, and the University of Maine Farmington to allow various college courses to be offered to qualified students here on the Bridgton Academy campus.
 These courses earn college credits, which may be transferable to each student's college.
 CAP courses are taught with standards and a level of intensity commensurate with the expectations of students in the equivalent courses at the sanctioning colleges.